dy/sprae/research.md

   - initial loading delay.
   - chatgpt is super easy to ask to generate basic code
     + ask about sprae
+  - look at wavearea: DOM structure defines app logic, if we deal with relative selectors (sections vs plain string, levels of wrapping etc)
+    * whenever structure changes, the app logic is broken.
+It's not like that in react
+    * in react, the logic produces structure, so it's easy to change structure not breaking the logic

 ## [ ] Destructor option
   1. `el[_dispose]`
+  1.1 `el[sprae.dispose]`
+    + comlink-like API
   2. `dispose(el)`
+  2.1 `sprae.dispose(el)`
     + no pollution
     + more modern
     + similar to `use`, `start` etc